-When working on framing, what is helpful about switching to the Framing Annotation Set?
+When working on framing, what is helpful about switching to the Framing, Floor Plan View?
+How does the presence of soffits against the ceiling affect lowered ceiling framing?
 What determines the direction of automatically generated joists?
 What effect does an interior bearing wall have on the floor framing in Chic Cottage?
 What is the difference between the two floor beams drawn in Chic Cottage?